 We have worked with clients in computer software and hardware, semiconductor, IT services, storage, components and peripherals sectors.
 Our clients include eight of the ten largest technology conglomerates, three of the five leading software manufacturers and many key participants in the semiconductor industry.
 Our experience extends across the globe.

 Bain works with companies in all stages of industry and life cycles.
 We help:

-- Market leaders think through how acquisitions, adjacency moves, refined customer segmentation, improved sales force effectiveness, streamlined R&D processes, strategic sourcing and cost reduction efforts can help them maintain, or even increase, their advantage.
+- Market leaders think through how acquisitions, adjacency moves, refined customer segmentation, improved sales force effectiveness, optimized channel partner networks, streamlined R&D processes, strategic sourcing and cost reduction efforts can help them maintain, or even increase, their advantage.

 - Emerging players continue their trajectory by helping them to scale their organizations and processes to the increased complexity of their market participation.